 Vernalisation

 Vernalisation, and its effect on harvest time and crop yield, has been a central research focus of the plant biology community for over 150 years.
-Vernalisation is characterised by a prolonged – greater than three weeks– exposure to low but non-freezing temperature (Burn et al. 1993).
-In addition, in Arabidopsis, it has been demonstrated that the resulting time to flowering is directly proportional to the length of cold exposure (Sheldon et al. 2000) and furthermore, in numerous plant species, planting time has been optimised to increase the length of time the plant remains in the vegetative growth stage.
-For example, carrots (Daucus carota) store carbohydrates in the root organ during the vegetative growing period then, following a ‘wintering’ period where vernalisation takes place, transition to a reproductive growth state takes place, utilising this stored energy reserve for flowering and seed production (Ingram et al. 2008).
-While flowering is often attributed to the increased day length of spring, it is not the only factor influencing the invocation of the flowering pathway.
-Exposure of a seedling to an extended period of cold is also responsible for triggering and early transition from the vegetative growth the flowering.
-This transition is largely the result of activation of the molecular vernalisation pathway.
-Vernalisation is therefore an important determinant of flowering time, and flowering time is a central component for overall crop yield.
-Furthermore, vernalisation responses also protect delicate organs (such as those created during flowering and required for reproduction) from damage from cold exposure by restricting development until after winter has passed.
+Vernalisation is characterised by a prolonged—greater than three weeks—exposure to low but non-freezing temperature (Burn et al. 1993).
+Furthermore, in Arabidopsis, it has been demonstrated that the resulting time to flowering is directly proportional to the length of cold exposure (Sheldon et al. 2000).
+In numerous plant species, planting time has been/is optimised to increase the length of time the plant remains in the vegetative growth stage.
+For example, carrots (Daucus carota) store carbohydrates in the root organ during the vegetative growing period then, following a ‘wintering’ period where vernalisation takes place, transition to a reproductive growth state utilising this stored energy reserve for flowering and seed production (Ingram et al. 2008).
+While flowering is often attributed to the increased day length of spring, this is not the only factor influencing the invocation of the flowering pathway.
+Exposure of a seedling to an extended period of cold is also responsible for triggering the early transition from vegetative growth to flowering.
+This transition is largely the result of activating the molecular vernalisation pathway.
+Vernalisation is, therefore, an important determinant of flowering time and flowering time is a crucial to crop yield.
+Vernalisation also protects delicate organ created during flowering and required for reproduction from damage by restricting their development until after winter has passed.

 History of Vernalisation

-The necessity of a prolonged period of cold exposure to promote flowering and crop yield performance of ‘winter’ wheat cultivars was documented as early as 1857 (Klippart 1857), with this initial finding further investigated in rye and other crop species by Gassner in 1918.
-The term “vernalisation” was coined by Lysenko in 1928 (from the Latin vernum, meaning spring), who conducted a vast quantity of agricultural research for the Soviet Union.
-These early studies by Lysenko and others showed that the performance of a number of cereal cultivars increased substantially after undergoing a period of wintering when compared to their performance when planted in spring.
+The necessity of a prolonged period of cold exposure to promote flowering and crop yield performance of ‘winter’ wheat cultivars was documented as early as 1857 (Klippart 1857).
+This initial finding stimulated further investigates of rye and other crop species by Gassner in 1918.
+The term ‘vernalisation’ (Latin vernum meaning spring) was coined, in 1928, by the Union of Soviet Socialist Republics (USSR, Soviet Union) agricultural researcher, Lysenko These early studies by Lysenko and others showed that the performance/yield? of a number of cereal cultivars increased substantially after undergoing a period of wintering when compared to their performance when planted in spring.

 However, Lysenko incorrectly hypothesised that the progeny of a ‘vernalised’ cereal maintained the attributes of their vernalised parents, and therefore did not need the same exposure to wintering conditions to produce the same yields(reviewed in (Chouard 1960)).
 In addition, in early Australian colonies, seed that had been transported over from Europe struggled under the warmer conditions and mild winters of the Australian environment, leading to widespread hunger for the early settlers when crops failed (REFERENCE – Evans 1980 – Waiting for document - PAC-10166029).
-It was not until nearly 100 years later through the work of William Farrar that many ‘Australian Wheats’ were developed via a traditional cross breeding approach using European wheats as the breeding lines and selecting those progeny best suited for the Australian climate (Macindoe & Brown 1968).
+Despite repeated crop failures, it took nearly 100 years for the researcher, William Farrar, using European wheats as the breeding lines, to initiate the development of ‘Australian Wheats’ (Macindoe & Brown 1968).
+Employing a traditional cross breeding approach and he selected the progeny best suited for the Australian climate.

 The Biology of Vernalisation